John West (colonel)

-Colonel John West, Jr. of West Point, Virginia (1632–1691) was a planter, commander of the New Kent Militia in the Colony of Virginia, and represented the county in the House of Burgesses, as would his sons.
+Colonel John West, Jr. (or John West II) of West Point, Virginia (1632–1691) was an ancient planter, commander of the New Kent Militia in the Colony of Virginia and represented the county in the House of Burgesses, as would his sons.
+Complicating matters, while this man sided with Governor William Berkeley during Bacon's Rebellion and had his property at West Point severely damaged, his cousin of the same name (John West, son of Anthony West) who lived on Virginia's Eastern Shore sided with the rebels and briefly (in 1676) represented Accomack County as a burgess, and received a pardon after the conflict (as well as had two sons named John and one named Jonathan with the names of his later sons Anthony and Alexander West not being used in the other West family).

 Early and family life

-John West was born on June 6, 1632 at Bellfield Plantation, York River, Virginia.
-He was the child of Captain John West, Virginia Governor and his wife Anne Percy, daughter of George Percy and Anne Floyd.
+John West was born on June 6, 1632, at Bellfield Plantation, York River, Virginia.
+He was the child of Captain John West, Virginia Governor and his wife Ann (surname unknown).
 His father received an extra land grant because John was the first child of English parents born in the York River area.
+He had an elder brother, Nathaniel West (1622-1670/1) who was sent as a child to Borwick Hall in Lancaster, England and raised by his first cousin, Cecily West, the wife of Sir Francis Bindloss, then married and remained in the mother country.
+Because this man was listed as a headright by his father in 1651, he also probably traveled to England for his education, and returned in that year.

 Career

-West farmed using enslaved labor.
+Like his father, John West farmed using indentured and enslaved labor.
 In 1659, West's father died, the last of the four sons of Thomas West, 2nd Baron De La Warr who came to Virginia.
 In recognition of the family's contributions to the colonial enterprise, the Virginia Assembly passed the following Act:

-John West also served in the militia from 1652 to 1673, ending with the rank of lieutenant colonel.
-He supported Governor Berkeley during Bacon's Rebellion in 1676, during which rebels imprisoned him and damaged his property.
+John West also served in the militia, as was required for all white men in that era, from 1652 to 1673, receiving promotions from captain to major and ending with the rank of lieutenant colonel.
+West supported Governor Berkeley during Bacon's Rebellion in 1676, during which rebels imprisoned him and damaged his property.
 After its suppression, West also served as a member of the courts-martials which tried captured rebels.
 However, the rebellion caused an official investigation and the report of the Commissioners noted:

 Beginning in 1680 until his death in 1691 West represented New Kent County (part-time) in the House of Burgesses.

-Family
+Personal life

-By 1664, West married Unity Croshaw, daughter of Major Joseph Croshaw of York, member of the House of Burgesses.
+By November 1664, West married Unity Croshaw, daughter of Major Joseph Croshaw of York, member of the House of Burgesses.
 The children of Colonel John and Unity Croshaw were:

-John West III; married Judith Armistead.